carisio/datasciencecoursera/statistical inference/course project/program_assignment.md

 ```

 ```
-## [1] "The simulated variance should be equal to 0.625, i.e., 1/40.000 th of the theoretical variance.
+## [1] "The simulated variance should be equal to 0.625, i.e., 1/40.000 th of the theoretical variance of the population.
 Actually, the simulated variance is 0.627, which is very close to the theoretical value"
 ```
 Note: The figure in task 3 shows the theoretical and simulated variance of the data.